Southern Yakutia (Sakha)

 “Your divan is the same; your journal rack is full as usual

-and purpose, its accomplishment and acceptance.”
+talking about its joy and purpose, its accomplishment and acceptance.”

-Boris regarded his friend closely for a moment, and then shook his head with a look of
+Boris regarded his friend closely for a moment and then shook his head with a look of

 concern on his face.
 “You appear unhappy, old Comrade Andrei Yeremenko.
 You